Lxtharia/double-minegrub-menu/README.md

 ## Manual Installation

-You can also choose do intall it manually, just do as follow:
+You can also choose to install it manually, just do as follow:

 - Install your two themes, in this case:
     ```bash